fur-q/lua-ircclient/doc/ircclient.md

 ##### session:disconnect()

 Disconnects from the active server.
+Returns no value.

 ##### session:is_connected()